blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/XoXFaby-BetterUI/README.md

 ## Changelog

+#### v2.3.3
+ - Change: CommandImprovements: Command window will now resize both horizontally and vertically right away.
+ - Bugfix: (Temporary) Disabled BetterUI command window sorting for command windows that contain both items and equipment.
+In the future, BetterUI will be able to sort these windows and provide configuration options for their sorting.
+ - Bugfix: Configuration: Fixed certain config options always resetting to their default value due to a bug in the logic for porting over renamed config options.
+#### v2.3.2
+ - Addition: CommandImprovements: Command window will now resize if it was going to overflow the screen

-### v2.3.1
+#### v2.3.1
  - Bugfix: Fixed error when user attemps to change language

-#### v2.3.0
+### v2.3.0
- - Addition: Added API for StatsDisplay to let other mods add their own parameters.
+ - Addition: Added API for StatsDisplay to let other mods add their own parameters
  - Bugfix: Fixed item score config options not loading item names
- - Localization: Fixed some vanilla buff tooltips.
+ - Localization: Fixed some vanilla buff tooltips
- - Localization: Fixed some config option verbiage. ( Thank you ethall )
+ - Localization: Fixed some config option verbiage ( Thank you ethall )
- - Internal: Added ability to change config parameters while keeping user set values. ( Thank you ethall )
+ - Internal: Added ability to change config parameters while keeping user set values ( Thank you ethall )

 #### v2.2.0